 - You moved the property and kept it for some time

 Example: Let’s say you have an old bicycle rotting in the backyard.
 Even though the bike may be worth less than $200, you keep it for sentimental reasons.
-One day, one of your neighbors looks at it, assumes it may be worth something as scrap metal, and then takes it from your property with the intent to sell it.
+One day, one of your neighbors looks at it, assumes it may be worth something as scrap metal, and then takes it from your property to sell it.

 When you call the cops on him, he says he took it because it was just rotting there, and he thought you weren’t using it anymore.
 Should he be charged with petty theft?